reedhedges/AriaCoda/README.md

-ARIA-CODA
+AriaCoda
 =========

-Copyright 2002, 2003, 2004, 2005 ActivMedia Robotics, LLC.
-All rights reserved.
+AriaCoda is based on ARIA (Copyright 2002, 2003, 2004, 2005 ActivMedia Robotics, LLC.
-Copyright 2006, 2007, 2008, 2009 MobileRobots Inc. All rights reserved.
-Copyright 2010-2015 Adept Technology.
-All rights reserved.
+Copyright 2006, 2007, 2008, 2009 MobileRobots Inc., Copyright 2010-2015 Adept Technology,
-Copyright 2016-2018 Omron Adept Technologies, Inc. All rights reserved.
+Copyright 2016-2018 Omron Adept Technologies, Inc.)

-ARIA-CODA is distributed under the terms of the GNU General Public License (GPL) version 2.
+AriaCoda is distributed under the terms of the GNU General Public License (GPL) version 2.

-See LICENSE.txt for full license information about ARIA.
+See LICENSE.txt for full license information about AriaCoda.

 Requirements